-To remain at Knox, all degree-seeking students are expected to make satisfactory academic progress.
-Satisfactory progress is defined in terms of both the accumulation of credits toward the degree and the maintenance of a grade point average consistent with graduation requirements.
+To remain at Knox, degree-seeking students are expected to make satisfactory academic progress.
+Satisfactory academic progress is defined in terms of accumulation of credits toward a degree and as the maintenance of a gradepoint average consistent with graduation requirements.

 Federal law limits federal student aid eligibility for some students who have convictions for drug-related offenses.
 If a student has not been convicted of a drug offense during the time he/she was receiving federal student aid (such as grants, loans, or work-study), he/she should answer "no" to the drug conviction question on the Free Application for Federal Student Aid.
 If the answer is yes, the student must complete a worksheet to determine if the conviction affects the student's eligibility.
 Just because a student has a drug conviction does not necessarily mean he/she is ineligible for aid.